Operator Precedence – SQL Server Syntax Example: Operator Precedence – T-SQL Example

 -- 1. Example of using parentheses

-SELECT 'Example #1' AS Example, firstname, lastname, height
+SELECT 'Example #1' as Example, firstname, lastname, height

 FROM people p